HiSET Reading Study Guide: Introduction

 - Can you make predictions based on what you’ve read?

-- Can you compare/contrast authors’/characters’ points of view?
+- Can you compare and contrast authors’/characters’ points of view?

-When you can answer ‘yes’ to these questions, you’ll be ready to tackle the HiSET Language Arts: Reading test.
-The following pages cover related ideas that’ll help you do your best on test day.
-This guide makes things easier by breaking down relevant skills by informational and literary texts.
+Once you can answer “yes” to these questions, you’ll be ready to tackle the HiSET language arts: reading test.
+The following pages cover related ideas that will help you do your best on test day.
+This guide breaks down relevant skills by their accompanying informational or literary texts.
 You’ll also have the chance to assess your knowledge with plenty of practice questions.